LLNL/radiuss-shared-ci/docs/sphinx/dev_guide/index.rst

 Developer Guide
 ###############

-There should be two types of contributions to this radiuss-shared-ci
-repository: adding new shared jobs, contributing changes to the CI implementation (and documentation).

-We provide guidance for both in this section, using an HowTo format where we describe the set of actions to perform for several practical use-cases.
+In this section of the documentation, we detail the process to contribute to the RADIUSS Shared CI infrustructure.

 This section of the documentation also explains some technical choice.